john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     10     hazel      black
     11      blue      black

 Notice the missing indices?
-That's how you know some rows were dropped, which were duplicates.
+That's how you know some (duplicate) rows were dropped.
 You may want to reset the indicies.

 You can also do all of the above on a single column of a dataframe: